Social Anxiety Therapy in San Jose

 Take the First Step to Get Help with Social Anxiety

-I specialize in evidence-based therapy for social anxiety, combining CBT and Schema Therapy for both immediate relief and lasting change.
-Through secure video sessions, I work with clients across California—including San Jose, Sacramento, San Francisco, Los Angeles, Orange County, and San Diego—so you can access expert-level care wherever you are.
+Laura Johnson, LMFT, LPCC, specializes in evidence-based therapy for social anxiety, combining CBT and Schema Therapy for both immediate relief and lasting change.
+Through secure video sessions, she can work with you if you like in San Jose, Sacramento and anywhere in California so you can access expert-level care for social anxiety.

-Reach out today to start breaking free from the grip of social anxiety and building lasting confidence in yourself and your relationships.
+Reach out to Laura today to start breaking free from the grip of social anxiety and building lasting confidence in yourself and your relationships.